 · Having a nail deformity or nail disease

 · Having moist skin for a long time

 · Wearing closed-in footwear

-Onychauxic nails present with thickened nails without deformity, and this simple thickening may be the result of trauma, acromegaly, Darier's disease, psoriasis, or pityriasis rubra pilaris, or, in some cases, hereditary
+Onychauxic nails are thickened nails without deformity, and this simple thickening may be the result of trauma, acromegaly, Darier's disease, psoriasis, or pityriasis rubra pilaris.
+In some cases, this may be hereditary.